ceford/j4xdemos-data-jdocmanual/manuals/developer/en/developer-information/web-assets.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components"
 class="external text" target="_blank"
 rel="nofollow noreferrer noopener">Web Components</a> for your needs.
 In
-Joomla! web components are not loaded as regular script, but loaded via Web Component loader so that they are loaded asynchronously.
+Joomla! web components are not loaded as regular scripts, but are loaded via a Web Component loader so that they are loaded asynchronously.
 Therefore, a web component asset item must have a flag "webcomponent" set to the boolean "true".
 In all other aspects, working with web components in AssetManager is the same as working with a "script" asset item.